Vintage Restyle Maternity Wedding Dress for Sophie

 Find out more about my bespoke design and making process here.

-See more examples of original vintage and period wedding dresses on my themed pinterest board.
+See more examples of original vintage and period wedding dresses in my dedicated blog post.

 A spanner in the works